Travel credit cards: Airline cards vs. travel rewards cards

 While both general travel rewards credit cards and airline credit cards appeal to frequent travelers, you could say they’re credit card cousins, not identical twins.

-Perhaps the biggest difference is in how the cards let you earn and redeem rewards.
-If you’re considering these cards, it may be helpful to look at how you can earn and use the rewards—and any other perks.
+One of the biggest differences is how the rewards are structured.
+If you’re considering these cards, it may be helpful to look at how you can earn and use the rewards—and any other benefits.

 Where you can use rewards

 The first thing to think about when comparing travel credit cards is how you travel.
-If you usually fly with the same carrier, an airline credit card could earn you miles to use with your favorite airline.
-And since many large airlines have partnerships with other carriers, you may earn rewards with other brands too.
+If you usually fly with the same airline, an airline-specific credit card could earn you miles to use with them.

-On the other hand, a general travel rewards card may give you the flexibility to earn and use points or miles on a range of different airlines, as well as other travel purchases like car rentals, hotels and train tickets.
-Because general travel rewards cards may offer the flexibility of more choices, this may help make travel schedules more accommodating and provide access to more airports.
+On the other hand, a general travel rewards card may give you the flexibility to earn rewards from a variety of airlines, not to mention other travel-related purchases, such as car rentals, hotel stays and train tickets.
+Because general travel rewards cards may offer the flexibility of more choices, this may help make travel schedules more accommodating and provide access to more flight options.
+You might also be able to transfer your miles thanks to partnerships with certain airlines.

 Where you earn rewards

 Next, look at what you charge to your travel credit card.
-If you travel frequently, airline credit cards may offer a higher rewards earn rate for travel spending, like booking a ticket or making in-flight purchases.
-But if more of your charges come from everyday items—like restaurants, gas, groceries, the occasional mocha latte—a general travel rewards card may earn you more points or miles with a flat rewards rate across all categories.
+If you travel frequently and use the card for everyday items—like restaurants, gas, groceries, the occasional latte—a general travel rewards card may earn you more miles.

-Like the idea of an upgraded travel experience?
-Both airline and general travel rewards cards can also come with added perks.
-For example, some travel cards provide a statement credit for TSA PreCheck® or Global Entry.
-These programs can help you move through the airport more quickly and may make travel that much easier.
+Consider whether potential rewards cards can also come with added benefits.
+For example, some travel cards provide a statement credit for TSA PreCheck® or Global Entry.* These programs can help you move through the airport more quickly and may make travel that much easier.

 TSA PreCheck® helps you skip the longer line and get through the airport a bit faster at more than 200 U.S. airports, and Global Entry can help you save time during the customs process at select airports when you’re returning to the U.S. from international destinations.
 Keep in mind that Global Entry includes TSA PreCheck®.

-Some airline cards and travel credit cards may also offer lounge access as an added perk.
+Some airline cards and travel credit cards may also offer airport lounge access.

-If you’re comparing airline reward credit cards and general travel rewards cards, consider which option works for you.
+If you’re comparing airline reward credit cards and general travel rewards cards, consider which option works for you and your spending habits.
 Both types of travel credit cards have distinct advantages, so you should pick the program that matches your travel style and spending habits.
-As with any credit card, it’s important to use a travel credit card responsibly.

 Related Content